MikeGriffinReborn/EntitySpaces/README.md

 }
 ```

-## JSON Serialization is Smooth
+## JSON Serialization of Derived Columns
-EntitySpaces will serialize any extra columns which are brought back by a query via a JOIN, aggregates, or by creating an extra column on the fly via concatenation such as is done with "fullName" column shown in the example below.
+EntitySpaces will serialize any derived columns which are brought back by a query via a JOIN, aggregates, or by creating an extra column on the fly via concatenation such as is done with "fullName" column shown in the example below.
 Even though there is not a "fullName" property on the Employees object the "fullName" value will still serialize correctly.

 ```c#
 EmployeesCollection coll = new EmployeesQuery("e", out var e)